Gaston III of Foix: An enlightened despotism

 Fébus surrounded by his huntsmen, miniature by the Master of the Adelphes, circa 1407, Livre de chasse, BnF, Fr.616, f° 13 r°.

 Fébus ruled as an enlightened despot, especially in Béarn.
 He dismissed the nobility and the traditional assemblies in favor of a regime that functioned solely under his discretion.
 Fébus established a private council without permanent membership and appointed lieutenant generals who would rule in his stead while he was traveling.
 This station was reserved for members of his family, including Arnaud-Guilhem, before the abolition of the role in 1365.
 Fébus made all major policy decisions and exercised complete control over appointments, favoring family members and lawyers but usually excluding the nobility.
 (Note: The absence of the Béarnaise nobility in Fébus' inner circle explains why they plotted his death in 1380.)

 However, Fébus did not rule Foix as he ruled Béarn.
 Fébus monopolized the administration of Béarn, notably in judicial matters, where previous viscounts had played a more limited role.
 The traditional courts of Béarn (Cour Majour and Cour des Communautés), as well as the seneschal, were marginalized in favor of the "audience deu senhor," which was entirely under Fébus' control.
 Fébus' stranglehold over Foix was just as strong, though less self-focused.
 Fébus preferred to delegate his authority to the seneschal, as Foix was not his primary residence, though he maintained a firm grip over fiscal and military matters.

 As he grew older, Fébus became more and more authoritarian and inflexible.
 He did not take social classes into account when making legal decisions and would condemn a baron against a simple peasant.
 Additionally, Fébus usually extracted fines as punishment, only rarely resorting to imprisonment and never execution.
 Fébus also made himself visible to his subjects.
-For example, Fébus would hear legal cases in the open air, on the banks of the Gave de Pau, in imitation of Saint Louis, who famously rendered justice beneath an oak tree.
+For example, Fébus would hear legal cases in the open air, on the banks of the Gave de Pau, in imitation of Saint Louis, who rendered justice beneath an oak tree.